stenioas/malpi/README.md

 ## Note
 * If you prefer you can partition your disk before launching this script.
-* You can first try it in a **Virtual Machine**
+* You can first try it in a **Virtual Machine** if you prefer.
-* This script temporarily changes the console's font.
+* The script, temporarily, changes the console's font.

 ## Prerequisites

-- A working internet connection
+- A working internet connection.
-- Logged in as 'root' user
+- Logged in as 'root' user.

 ## Obtaining the script